dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/namespaced-actors.md

 ## Backwards compatibilty

 Namespaced actors are backwards compatible for deployments that use mTLS, because the sidecar's namespace is inferred from the Spiffe ID, allowing for multi-tenancy out-of-the-box.
-When mTLS is not enabled we default to what is explained below.

 <img src="/images/namespaced-actors-with-mtls.png" width=900>